Design and reflections on multi-tenancy in the Ameba Platform

 Branch ENI

-This has now been resolved, but in the past there was a conflict with Istio (though this has not been confirmed).
-AWS support recommends IAM authentication, so SGP should be considered as a last resort.
+1. Although the issue has now been resolved, there were (unconfirmed) conflicts with Istio in the past.
+AWS support recommends IAM authentication, so SGP should only be considered as a last resort.

-If you are interested in the details of SGP, please refer to our previous article.
+If you are interested in learning more about SGP, please refer to our previous articles.

-All EBS Volume operations can be controlled by Resource Tags, with one exception when used with EKS:
+All EBS volume operations can be controlled by Resource Tags.
+However, there is one exception when using EKS.

 Kubernetes PersistentVolume (PV)